fbpx

 Being Prepared on Moving Day

-Charge your cell phone completely and ensure landlord, manager or super’s numbers are saved.
+Charge your cell phone completely and ensure the landlord, manager, or super’s numbers are saved in your phone.
 Keep a local storage company’s number handy in case of unwelcome surprises, like furniture that won’t fit through the door or a malfunctioning freight elevator.

 EMAIL SIGN UP